How To Make an External Call With Microsoft Teams

 What is Microsoft Calling Plan?

 Microsoft Calling Plan is the Microsoft-provided option for placing standard phone calls with Teams.
-You need a Phone System licence to activate Calling Plan.
-However, depending on your other Microsoft licences, you may be able to bundle this purchase.
+You need a Phone System license to activate Calling Plan.
+However, depending on your other Microsoft licenses, you may be able to bundle this purchase.

 Pros: